OKdll/flowTraceR/README.md

 flowTraceR is an R package for enabling researchers to perform inter-software comparisons for common proteomic software tools.
-It can be used to analyze label-free mass spectrometry-based experiments with data-depended or data-independent spectral acquisition.
+It can be used to analyze label-free mass spectrometry-based experiments with data-dependent or data-independent spectral acquisition.

 ## Installation